fridtjrg/FYS-STK4155/README.md

 Deadline: 13 Dic 2021

 📂 All the material is located on the ```projects``` derectory, including the source codes and delivery reports (quick link here for the [```reports``` directory](https://github.com/fridtjrg/FYS-STK4155/tree/main/projects/reports)).

+*Advise*: the Jupyter Notebook may not display properly when opened directly from Github , we suggest to download the file and open it locally.

 Follow the [GitHub link](https://github.com/CompPhysics/MachineLearning) of the course for any further information.